judka-uriel/uriel-book/uriel_en.md

 And then he saw a ray of light — he realized that the light was not uniformly dispersed across the sky but emanated from One source.
-He grasped that the light does not shine of itself, but that the light has a source.
+He grasped that the light does not shine of itself, but that the light has the source.

 <!-- Beresheet Rabbah [39:1](https://www.sefaria.org/Bereshit_Rabbah.39.1)
 offers this comparison: a person saw a house with light burning within.